 Thanks to the abundance of poorly made fake flowers, many brides are understandably worried about choosing artificial flowers.
 Yet there are many high-quality versions available, many of which look incredibly realistic.
 It comes down to more of a personal choice for brides, with both pros and cons for both.

-Regardless of fake or real, when choosing your flowers, it is important to keep your budget, photography plans, colour theme and location in mind.
+Regardless of fake or real, when choosing your flowers, it is important to keep your budget, photography plans, colour theme, time of year and location in mind.
 If the weather is likely to be wet or windy, then fresh flowers are more likely to become damaged.
 If you are wanting detailed photographs of your flowers, then choosing real flowers is your better choice.

 Pros and Cons of Fake and Real Wedding Flowers